Email Delivery Connections

 For the concept behind these events, read [Bounces](https://mailrith.com/guides/bounces.md), [Spam Complaints](https://mailrith.com/guides/spam-complaints.md), and [Complaint Feedback Loops and ARF](https://mailrith.com/guides/complaint-feedback-loops-and-arf.md).

-## Using Connections in Sends
+## Using Connections In Sends

 Before a major launch, confirm four things: the selected connection sends a successful test email, the From email is the intended sender, the workspace assignment is correct, and the webhook is configured for bounce and complaint tracking.